 To grow membership, we need to open new clubs and strengthen existing clubs.
 Kiwanis is committed to opening more than 300 clubs every year in communities around the world to help children who are underserved and marginalized.
+Our districts play a key role in meeting that goal.

-Every prospective member needs to understand the value of membership - especially in a duesbased organization.
+Every prospective member needs to understand the value of membership - especially in a dues-based organization.
 Kiwanis clubs allow members to develop leadership skills that help improve careers, communities and relationships.
 Clubs provide a place to network with other community leaders.
-Members are not just a part of their club, they belong to a global organization of thousands of clubs committed to changing the world, one child and one community at a time.
+Members are not just a part of their club - they belong to a global organization of thousands of clubs committed to changing the world, one child and one community at a time.

-kiwanis.org/district-governor kiwanis.org/?s=club+strengthening kiwanis.org/two-for-two
+kiwanis.org/district-governor kiwanis.org/club-toolbox kiwanis.org/two-for-two